SamGaU16/3650-test/readme.md

 ### Samuel Mateo Montañez Gil 202014559

 Tensorflow Keras was the library used to training the model.
+OpenCV (cv2) was used for reading the images.
 The dataset was mold to halve the pixels.
 The model:
 - Uses two convolution 2D layers, each have a 'Max Pooling' operation.